Page header image

 • A headshot of Chris Sayer smiling at the camera

-Emmy Award-Winning Alumnus, Chris Sayer
+Emmy Award-winning alumnus, Chris Sayer

 In this piece, we hear from the motion designer behind the film that has been produced to celebrate 200 years of creative excellence at Manchester Met.